shadow-robot/optoforce/optoforce/README.md

 The ROS node built with this driver publishes messages of type `geometry_msgs/WrenchStamped` for every sensor.

+## Add your user to the dialout group
+Add yourself to the group *dialout* in order to get access the serial port.
+You may use

+`sudo adduser $USER dialout`.

+You need to log-out/log-in to apply the changes.

 ## Installation of udev rule
 Why ?
 Thanks to this udev rule, the sensors' names will no longer depend on the order in which they are plugged in the computer.
 The names would look like `/dev/optoforce_ISE174`.